Pebblebrook Hotel Trust (NYSE:PEB) Releases Q1 2022 Earnings Guidance

-Pebblebrook Hotel Trust (NYSE:PEB – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $-0.150-$-0.110 for the period.
+Pebblebrook Hotel Trust (NYSE:PEB – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $-0.150-$-0.110 for the period.
 The company issued revenue guidance of -.

-A number of equities research analysts have recently commented on PEB shares.
-Zacks Investment Research upgraded Pebblebrook Hotel Trust from a hold rating to a buy rating and set a $27.00 target price on the stock in a research report on Wednesday, November 3rd.
-BMO Capital Markets raised shares of Pebblebrook Hotel Trust from a market perform rating to an outperform rating and boosted their price target for the stock from $25.00 to $26.00 in a report on Friday, January 7th.
-Bank of America downgraded shares of Pebblebrook Hotel Trust from a buy rating to a neutral rating and decreased their price objective for the company from $26.00 to $24.00 in a report on Monday, January 10th.
-Raymond James raised shares of Pebblebrook Hotel Trust from a market perform rating to an outperform rating and set a $27.00 target price for the company in a research note on Monday, January 10th.
-Finally, UBS Group lowered shares of Pebblebrook Hotel Trust to a neutral rating in a research note on Monday, January 10th.
-Four equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Pebblebrook Hotel Trust has an average rating of Buy and an average price target of $26.00.
+Several research firms recently issued reports on PEB.
+Raymond James raised shares of Pebblebrook Hotel Trust from a market perform rating to an outperform rating and set a $27.00 price objective for the company in a report on Monday, January 10th.
+BMO Capital Markets raised shares of Pebblebrook Hotel Trust from a market perform rating to an outperform rating and upped their price objective for the stock from $25.00 to $26.00 in a report on Friday, January 7th.
+UBS Group downgraded shares of Pebblebrook Hotel Trust to a neutral rating in a report on Monday, January 10th.
+Finally, Bank of America downgraded shares of Pebblebrook Hotel Trust from a buy rating to a neutral rating and decreased their price objective for the stock from $26.00 to $24.00 in a report on Monday, January 10th.
+Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of Buy and an average target price of $26.00.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, January 18th.
-Investors of record on Friday, December 31st were issued a dividend of $0.01 per share.
-This represents a $0.04 dividend on an annualized basis and a yield of 0.18%.
-The ex-dividend date of this dividend was Thursday, December 30th.
-Pebblebrook Hotel Trust’s dividend payout ratio (DPR) is -2.22%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, January 18th.
+Stockholders of record on Friday, December 31st were issued a dividend of $0.01 per share.
+This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.19%.
+The ex-dividend date was Thursday, December 30th.
+Pebblebrook Hotel Trust’s payout ratio is -2.22%.

-In other Pebblebrook Hotel Trust news, CEO Jon E. Bortz sold 7,366 shares of the firm’s stock in a transaction on Wednesday, December 22nd.
+In other news, CEO Jon E. Bortz sold 7,366 shares of the firm’s stock in a transaction dated Wednesday, December 22nd.
 The shares were sold at an average price of $25.01, for a total transaction of $184,223.66.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, CEO Jon E. Bortz sold 19,132 shares of the stock in a transaction dated Wednesday, December 29th.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Jon E. Bortz sold 19,132 shares of the firm’s stock in a transaction dated Wednesday, December 29th.
 The stock was sold at an average price of $24.90, for a total transaction of $476,386.80.
 The disclosure for this sale can be found here.
-Insiders have sold 29,625 shares of company stock worth $738,807 over the last quarter.
-Insiders own 1.90% of the company’s stock.
+Insiders have sold a total of 29,625 shares of company stock valued at $738,807 over the last ninety days.
+1.90% of the stock is owned by insiders.

-Hedge funds have recently modified their holdings of the company.
-Neo Ivy Capital Management purchased a new position in shares of Pebblebrook Hotel Trust in the 4th quarter valued at about $48,000.
-Penserra Capital Management LLC grew its position in Pebblebrook Hotel Trust by 95.2% during the fourth quarter.
-Penserra Capital Management LLC now owns 6,149 shares of the real estate investment trust’s stock worth $137,000 after buying an additional 2,999 shares during the period.
-LPL Financial LLC purchased a new position in Pebblebrook Hotel Trust in the third quarter valued at about $205,000.
-Vident Investment Advisory LLC acquired a new stake in shares of Pebblebrook Hotel Trust during the 4th quarter valued at approximately $209,000.
-Finally, Renaissance Technologies LLC purchased a new stake in shares of Pebblebrook Hotel Trust during the 3rd quarter worth approximately $287,000.
+Several institutional investors have recently made changes to their positions in PEB.
+Deutsche Bank AG increased its position in shares of Pebblebrook Hotel Trust by 13.6% during the 4th quarter.
+Deutsche Bank AG now owns 1,558,973 shares of the real estate investment trust’s stock worth $34,874,000 after purchasing an additional 186,269 shares in the last quarter.
+Morgan Stanley increased its position in shares of Pebblebrook Hotel Trust by 29.6% during the 2nd quarter.
+Morgan Stanley now owns 422,972 shares of the real estate investment trust’s stock worth $9,961,000 after purchasing an additional 96,690 shares in the last quarter.
+Cubist Systematic Strategies LLC increased its position in shares of Pebblebrook Hotel Trust by 769.8% during the 4th quarter.
+Cubist Systematic Strategies LLC now owns 97,219 shares of the real estate investment trust’s stock worth $2,175,000 after purchasing an additional 86,042 shares in the last quarter.
+Squarepoint Ops LLC acquired a new stake in shares of Pebblebrook Hotel Trust during the 4th quarter worth about $1,054,000.
+Finally, Legal & General Group Plc increased its position in shares of Pebblebrook Hotel Trust by 2.5% during the 4th quarter.
+Legal & General Group Plc now owns 1,547,332 shares of the real estate investment trust’s stock worth $34,614,000 after purchasing an additional 38,050 shares in the last quarter.

 About Pebblebrook Hotel Trust (Get Rating)